brightvibesrock/reactjs-todo-example/README.md

 <img src="./public/images/InitialDeployofToDoList.png" width="300" height="150">

-From this point forward, go to Advance Developer section at the beginning of the readme and clone this repo to deploy to netlify!
+# Go to Advanced Developers

-Also note that the original project is here, but it doesn't really explain all the ins/outs unless you watch his you tube channels.
-Enjoy!
+From this point forward, go to Advanced Developers section at the beginning of the readme and follow the steps to deploy the complete app code to netlify!

 ## Acknowledgements
 * James Jamezca: GitHub Repo: https://github.com/jamezmca.
 He is a total front-end boss!
 If you are beginner or just need to solidify on some foundations... check out the resources below.